joshbegley/nyt-latest/previous.md

 `A reader is exasperated by the tender looks and encouraging words she receives from strangers who make assumptions about her health.
 What can she do?`\
 https://www.nytimes.com/2026/08/19/style/short-hair-cancer-assumptions.html

-**700,000 Homes Over 10 Years: The Fix for New York’s Housing Crisis**\
+**What Will It Take to Fix New York’s Housing Shortage?**\
-`To address a dire housing shortage, many New York City neighborhoods need to grow faster, a draft report from city officials said.`\
+`A draft report from the city estimates that 700,000 new units would need to be built over the next decade to meet the need for homes.`\
 https://www.nytimes.com/2026/08/19/nyregion/nyc-housing-shortage.html

 **The Rising Stakes of the Global Bond Rout**\